Podcasting is Growing at Alarming Rates!

 The key here is to be sure to say your name, your show name and your url at the beginning of the message.
 Then try not to ramble on – state your message clearly and concisely.
 Don’t make it too complicated or you might not make the cut.

 Be creative here, by that I mean, don’t go out and ask a bunch of different podcasters the same question.
 And you don’t have to leave a bunch of messages in the same day.
-Spread them out a bit, but pretty soon, you’ll find that your name is popping up on shows all the time and after awhile people will get curious and they’ll end up listening to your show.
+Spread them out a bit, but pretty soon, you’ll find that your name is popping up on shows all the time.
+Eventually, people will get used to hearing your name, and in order to find out more about you, they’ll end up listening to your show.
 Here is a presentation I put together to give you a little encouragement.
 I also included instructions for using your Android phone since SpeakPipe only has an iPhone app right now.

 Of course the ultimate way to be featured is to get interviewed or be invited to a round table discussion on your favorite podcast, so just be ready when the time comes.